 You could be:

 finding faults on all turbine systems, including mechanical, electrical and hydraulic

 making routine inspections on all systems

 climbing up high wind turbine towers wearing a safety harness to carry out repair work

 maintaining and repairing main systems and components, such as transformers and cabling

 updating the site manager on the progress of maintenance, repair or inspection work and producing reports and checklists

 travelling to other sites to fix a machine failure or breakdown

 supervising junior technicians, or inspecting the work of other onsite maintenance workers

 monitoring stock and ordering spare parts

 following strict health and safety procedures.

 The figures below are only a guide.
 Salaries may vary, depending on:

-- where you work
+where you work

 the size of company or organisation you work for

 the demand for the job.

 A Modern Apprentice may start on the National Minimum Wage (NMW).
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £3.70 an hour (April 2018).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).
 Some employers may pay their apprentices more.

 In Scotland salaries for qualified wind turbine technicians start around £25,000 a year.
 This rises to between £30,000 and £40,000 a year with further experience.
 Some employers may offer additional benefits such as travel allowance, and a bonus and company pension scheme.

-- You will work on site at an offshore or onshore wind farm.
+You will work on site at an offshore or onshore wind farm.

 You will probably work a 40-hour week Monday to Friday and be available weekends or for emergency callouts.

 You usually work as part of a team of two or more.

 This work is hazardous.
 You will be working at heights with high voltage electrical equipment, sometimes offshore.
 Some wind turbines are over 140 metres high.

 You will wear protective gear such as hardhat, overalls, safety shoes, goggles or gloves.
 You must wear a safety harness for working at heights.

 You will travel to different sites within a specific geographic area.

 Currently most entrants already have an engineering qualification together with relevant wind farm experience.
 Although, other industrial experience such as oil and gas, marine or utilities is also considered.

 Entry requirements range from 3 subjects at National 4 or 5 for NC and NQ courses to 1-2 Highers for HNC and HND courses.
 You should normally have English, Maths and at least one science or technological subject.

 Ayrshire, Dumfries and Galloway and Fife College offer City and Guilds courses in wind turbine technology and maintenance.
 Successful completion can lead to a place on an MA or further study at HNC or HND level.
 See the college websites for more details and entry requirements.

 You may need a driving licence for travelling around sites.

 To work offshore, you may need to pass a medical and an offshore survival course such as the Basic Offshore Safety Induction and Emergency Training Certificate (BOSIET).

 Typical employers are wind turbine manufacturers and companies specialising in developing, constructing and operating onshore and offshore wind farms.
 There are also opportunities with renewable energy operation, maintenance or utility companies.